amandineameye/DocMorrisApp/README.md

 Tests follow a colocated structure:

-- Business logic is placed in services/, hooks in hooks/, and each has its respective test files inside **tests**/ folders or colocated near the file.
+- Business logic tests are placed in services/, hooks tests in hooks/, and each has its respective test files inside **tests**/ folders or colocated near the file.
 - We aim for high coverage on medication logic, prescription workflows, and conditional UI states.

 ### E2E Testing

-- We use Detox for end-to-end flows — prescription redemption, QR scanning, authentication, and checkout.
+- We use Detox for end-to-end flows — prescription redemption, QR scanning, authentication, checkout etc.
 - Tests run on both iOS and Android simulators/emulators as part of our CI pipeline (Bitrise).

 E2E coverage ensures the full customer journey is reproducible, including platform-specific permissions like camera access and NFC handshakes.

+### Why These Testing Libraries?

+**Jest** → Chosen over Mocha, AVA, etc.
+Jest is the de facto standard for JavaScript/TypeScript unit testing.
+It's widely supported in React Native ecosystems and integrates smoothly with monorepos — ideal for testing isolated business logic and hooks.

+**React Native Testing Library (RNTL)** → Chosen over Enzyme or shallow rendering RNTL encourages testing components as users interact with them, not by inspecting internal state.
+For example:
+✅ “Does the spinner appear when I press the button?”
+❌ “Did the isLoading state become true?”
+Unlike Enzyme, which is not well-maintained for React Native, RNTL fully supports styled-components and themed rendering.

+**Detox** → Chosen over Appium or manual QA
+Detox is built specifically for React Native E2E testing.
+It runs directly on iOS and Android emulators with synchronization features, making it faster and more stable than Appium.
+It handles native modules like NFC and camera permissions reliably — critical for testing e-prescription and hardware flows.

 ## 🚀 Deployment Strategy